 From a practical perspective, it’s when the work on a task has one or more breaks in the middle.

 From a technical perspective, a potentially problematic split h happens when there is already some amount of actual progress reported on the task and the remaining work gets rescheduled.
 How can you tell if your task is split?
-If there are date values in the Stop/Start fields for the task, then you have a split happening.
+If there are date values in the Stop/Resume fields for the task that don’t make seem to sense, then you probably have a split happening.
 There are scenarios where you won’t have dates there but the task will still have the same behavior, I’ll explain that below.

 Splits can happen on purpose or by accident, and while it can be a handy tool if you set out to make it happen, it can be a *nasty* problem if it happens inadvertently.
 We’re mostly going to focus on the accidental version here, but I will quickly outline the intentional methods first.

 The first and most obvious way is by using the “Split” button in the ribbon on a task that has already started.
 If the task has not started, the work is split, but there are no Stop/Start dates until progress is reported.

 Move Task Forward: (move incomplete parts to status date)